kshedden/cscar-unix-data/australia.md

 ### Consolidating the data

 Now suppose that we would like to join (merge) the minimum and maximum series for each station into a single file.
+We can do this in two steps, as discussed below.
+You should change directory (`cd`) into the "data" directory before proceeding.

 To do this, first we get the distinct station ids: